fasttime/JScrewIt/Reference.md

 Objects of this type indicate which of the capabilities that JScrewIt can use to minimize the length of its output are available in a particular JavaScript engine.

+JScrewIt comes with a set of predefined feature objects exposed as property values of `JScrewIt.Feature` or [`JScrewIt.Feature.ALL`](#ALL), where the property name is the feature's name or an alias thereof.

-Besides the _predefined_ features exposed by JScrewIt, it is possible to construct _custom_ features from the union or intersection of other features.
+Besides these predefined features, it is possible to construct custom features from the union or intersection of other features.

+Among the predefined features, there are some special ones called _individual_ features that cannot be expressed as a union of any number of other individual features.
+All other features, called _composite_ features, can be constructed as a union of zero or more individual features.
+Two of the predefined composite features are particularly important:
+[`DEFAULT`](Features.md#DEFAULT) is the empty feature, indicating that no individual feature is available at all; [`AUTO`](Features.md#AUTO) is the union of all individual features available in the current engine.

 Not all features can be available at the same time: some features are necessarily incompatible, meaning that they mutually exclude each other, and thus their union cannot be